 Myself

 I’ve always been a talker.
-I am an out-loud thinker, and proud of it.
-It’s not limited to just random thoughts or an inner monologue; I prefer to have verbal conversations between myself and my brain.
-Any idea that my brain cooks up usually goes straight out of my mouth.
-This is because I believe that in order for an idea to be executed well, you must present the message in a verbal way.
-It also helps with my preparation, as it is way easier for me to communicate an idea if I find a way to get it across in a digestible and understandable manner.
-Ideas are forever fleeting, and good ones should be shared and critiqued by others before becoming an afterthought and subjugated to what I call the “Idea Shelf.”
-I am hard-working, full of creativity, and will always let you know when I come up with a new idea.
+I am an out-loud thinker, and I'm proud of it.
+I don’t see a use in keeping good ideas to yourself, maybe because most concepts that my brain develops usually come straight out of my mouth.
+I believe that for an idea to be executed well, you must be able to verbally present the message.
+Keeping this in mind also helps with my preparation, as it is way easier for me to communicate an idea if I find a way to get it across in a digestible and understandable manner.
+I consider myself to be an expert communicator and a meticulous ideator who struggles to stay silent when I have a good idea.

 My Journey